Flexible Spending Accounts (FSAs)

 How It Works

 Know if it’s right for you.
-You can use the Health Care FSA as long are you are not enrolled in the Consumer Choice Plan or another high deductible health plan through your spouse/domestic partner.
+You can use the Health Care FSA if you are not enrolled in a Consumer Choice Plan or another high deductible health plan through your spouse/domestic partner.
 The Health Care FSA is not available in Puerto Rico.

 Decide how much to contribute.
-The money for Health Care FSA is taken out of your paycheck before taxes.
+The money is taken out of your paycheck before taxes.

 Eligible Expenses